Nissan Qashqai review

 Used car tests

-The Qashqai gets particularly well-equipped as you move further up the range.
-N-Connecta adds 18-inch alloys, rear privacy glass and a bolstered range of driver assistance and safety systems, including blind-spot warning, intelligent cruise control and a 360-degree parking camera.
-Tekna models feature 19-inch alloys, a panoramic sunroof, part-leather trim and a premium eight-speaker Bose stereo with a subwoofer.
-Tekna+ models bring a sportier bodykit, nappa leather interior trim and extended electric adjustment of the front seats, along with unique 19-inch alloys as a no-cost option.
+Moving up the range to the N-Tec trim level brings black exterior trim, a panoramic glass roof and adaptive LED headlights.
+The Tekna models feature 19-inch alloys, part-leather upholstery and a premium eight-speaker Bose stereo with a subwoofer.
+Tekna+ models bring a sportier bodykit, Nappa leather interior trim and extended electric adjustment of the front seats, along with unique 19-inch alloys as a no-cost option.

-There are four engines on offer – two petrols and two diesels.
-Petrol power comes from a 1.3-litre DIG-T unit with either 138bhp or 158bhp, while diesels are 1.5-litre and 1.7-litre units with 113 and 148bhp respectively.
+There are four engine options on offer – two petrols and two diesels.
+Petrol power comes from a 1.3-litre DIG-T unit with either 138bhp or 158bhp, while diesels are 1.5-litre and 1.7-litre units with 113bhp and 148bhp respectively.
 The lower-powered petrol comes with a six-speed manual only, while a seven-speed DCT auto is optional on the higher-powered petrol and lower-powered diesel.
 Those looking for an automatic in conjunction with the 1.7-litre diesel can specify Nissan’s Xtronic CVT gearbox.

 Tekna models come as standard with Nissan’s ProPilot system.
 This features adaptive cruise control and a smart active lane-keeping system, matching the speed of the car in front, and keeping you in your lane with subtle steering wheel adjustments.